scred47/pleezer/README.md

 ## Contributing

 We appreciate and encourage contributions to **pleezer**!
-Whether you’re fixing bugs, adding features, or improving documentation, your involvement is valuable.
+Whether you're fixing bugs, adding features, or improving documentation, your involvement is valuable.

 ### How to Contribute